david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 - `<allreduce_post_accumulation>` - If set to `true`, performs `allreduce` only after the defined number of gradient accumulation steps.
 - `<allreduce_post_accumulation_fp16>` -  If set to `true`, performs `allreduce` after gradient accumulation steps in FP16.

-    Note: The above two options need to be set to false when running either TF32 or  FP32.
+    Note: The above two options need to be set to false when running on FP32.

 -  `<training_batch_size_phase2>` is per-GPU batch size used for training in phase 2.
 Larger batch sizes run more efficiently, but require more memory.
 -   `<learning_rate_phase2>` is the base learning rate for training phase 2.